IGVF-DACC/igvfd/cdk/HOWTO.md

   <img src="./images/howto/swap-opensearch_1.png" alt="Swap Opensearch 1" width="500">
 </p>

-2. Commit, push, and deploy changes through all environments (dev, staging, sandbox prod).
+2. Commit, push, and deploy changes through all environments (dev, staging, sandbox, prod).
 For each environment:

    a.
 Index everything into the new cluster with [Trigger reindexing](#trigger-reindexing).